What is the Declining Balance Method?

 Let’s understand the same with the help of examples:

-Thus the Machinery will be depreciated over the useful life of 10 years at the rate of depreciation (20% in this case).
-As we can observe the DBM result in higher depreciation during the initial years of an asset’s life and keeps reducing as the asset gets older.
+Thus, the Machinery will depreciate over the useful life of 10 years at the rate of depreciation (20% in this case).
+As we can observe, the DBM result in higher depreciation during the initial years of an asset’s life and keeps reducing as the asset gets older.

 Let’s understand the same with the help of a declining balance method example:

 ABC Limited purchased a Machine costing $12500 with a useful life of 5 years.
 The Machine is expected to have a salvage valueSalvage ValueSalvage value or scrap value is the estimated value of an asset after its useful life is over.
 For example, if a company's machinery has a 5-year life and is only valued $5000 at the end of that time, the salvage value is $5000. of $2500 at the end of its useful life.

 Let’s calculate the depreciation using the Double Declining Balance method.